 This transaction set will be transmitted from the CR to the TDSP only after the CR has received an 867_04 Initial (Start) Meter Reading from the TDSP for that specific move-in customer.
 Also the CR will not transmit this transaction set and/or provide any updates to the TDSP after receiving an 867_03 Final Reading for that specific move-out customer.

-This transaction set, from a MOU/EC TDSP to CR, is used to provide CR with updated customer information (name, address, membership ID, home phone number, etc.) for a particular Point of Delivery served by both the MOU/EC TDSP and the CR and to continually provide CR updates of such information.
+This transaction set, from a MOU/EC TDSP to CR, is used to provide CR with updated customer information (name, address, membership ID, home phone number, etc.) for a particular Point of Delivery served by both the MOU/EC TDSP and the CR and to continually provide CR updates of such information, unless otherwise indicated in Retail Market Guide Section 8.1.

 Document Flow: